 Watching a movie gives you the images and you fill in with the plot lines.
 There isn’t a lot of imagination, but there can be tons of inspiration.

 I love reading a book, having a picture in my head of how that book would play out if I were observing it, and then watching a movie and seeing how similar or different my picture was.
 Most of the time it is so incredibly different than what the movie portrays.

 On the flip side, watching a movie first, then reading the book opens a whole new world that the movie barely scratched the surface of.
 It’s like going on an extended adventure after you thought you had already experienced so much.

 Honestly, I’m not sure I know which way I like better.
 I think I just like both for the rich experience that they both give.

 One for the Books

-So, let's start with the strengths of books.
+So, let’s start with the strengths of books.
 First of all, they have no limits on time constraints.
 If it takes you a couple of weeks or even a month to finish a book, you can put a bookmark in it and keep it nearby until next time.
-While a tv series certainly has the same ability, it's really not the same.
+While a tv series certainly has the same ability, it’s really not the same.
 You can enjoy a book that is one hundred pages by reading it in a night.
-On the flip side, you can also enjoy a 1,000 plus page book just as much, although you are only able to read a few of those pages at a time.
+You can also enjoy a 1,000 plus page book just as much, although you are only able to read a few of those pages at a time.
 You can still pick up that book and instantly be thrown back into life with those characters.

 While movies are certainly more visual in this department, they don’t always have the same immersive effect that books tend to have.
 This is especially true when the book spends a good amount of time building up the plot and characters.
 You can definitely feel the character and plot development in a movie, but books have the ability to make you a part of them.